Kyosukyuu/postgresReact/README.md

 # postgresReact

-A simple website using React and acessing a local Postgresql database via Express routes
+A simple repository that uses React and acesses a local Postgresql database via Express routes

 ## Before starting, make sure an .env file is created with the following variables inside: